 Varieties & Cultivars

-Loropetalum chinense var. rubrum: Depending on the cultivar, this maroon- to red-purple-leafed variety has blossoms that range from pink to fuchsia to reddish pink as well as white.
+Loropetalum chinense var. rubrum: Depending on the cultivar, this maroon- to red-purple-leafed variety has blossoms that range from pink to fuchsia to reddish pink.
 Height and width varies by cultivar, of which there are many.

 - ‘Blush’: Along with ‘Burgundy’, it is one of the original two introductions of var. rubrum.
 Its growth habit is more compact and denser than ‘Burgundy’.
 New growth is a bronze-red that matures to an olive-green.
 Flower color is fuchsia pink.
 There are 5-10 blossoms in a cluster and peak bloom time occurs in April with additional blooms occurring sporadically during the rest of the growing season.
 It reaches approximately 8 feet tall and wide.
 It has also been labeled as ‘Razzleberri’ (‘Monraz’).

 - ‘Burgundy’: New leaves are reddish purple, but turn a purplish green to dark olive green as they mature.
 In autumn, the oldest leaves turn orange-red to red.
 Clusters of 4-7 hot pink flowers are produced most prolifically in spring and then sporadically throughout the growing season.
 It reaches a height of 6-10 feet with a similar width.

 - ‘Carolina Midnight’: This is a large, evergreen, upright-growing shrub that may reach 10 to 12 feet tall and 8 to 12 feet wide.
 The flowers are deep fushia-pink, and the plant has deep purple foliage.
 It can be grown as a tall hedge with plants spaced 6 feet apart, or it may be limbed up as a small tree.
 Individual plants in the landscape should be spaced 8 to 12 feet apart.